-Undergraduate course taught at the Department of Political Science and International Relations.
+Undergraduate course taught at the Department of International Relations.

-“The aim of this course is to introduce, discuss and analyze the contemporary international relations of the Asia-Pacific region, which—for the purposes of this course—includes Northeast Asia, Southeast Asia, South Asia and Oceania.
+“The objective of this course is to introduce, discuss and analyze the contemporary international relations of the Asia-Pacific region, which—for the purposes of this course—includes Northeast Asia, Southeast Asia, South Asia and Oceania.
 The course is designed to provide the students with an theoretically informed overview of the nature of the international politics in the Asia-Pacific, changing patterns of power relations, ideational factors shaping the relationships, foreign and security policies of regional powers as well as sub-regional actors, and regional institution building.
-The course will start with an introduction to the region, followed by an inquiry into how mainstream International Relations theories view the Asia-Pacific region and discussion of how identity issues shaped by memory and historical grievances affect the peoples and the states of the region.
-After an overview of the development and the current state of the Asian power balance, the course will proceed to the individual actors, starting with the regional powers of China, Japan and India, followed by the sub regional actors like the Southeast Asian countries and Australia/Oceania, completing the picture with a discussion of the role of the external powers like the United States, EU, and Russia in Asian affairs.
-The course will place a special focus on the current hotspots in the international relations of the Asia Pacific, and conclude by discussing the prospects for establishing regional order and Asia’s contribution to global governance.”

 SOSC118 Encounters with Globalization